 When you’re thinking about managing your menopause naturally, it can often be a challenge to understand where to start, especially if you’re feeling alone in your struggle.
-That’s why this month we’re sharing your stories for Natural November.
-From supplements and herbs to fitness and nutrition, real women have been opening up about what’s helped them through the tough times, to help light the way for millions of women walking a similar path.
+That’s why we’re sharing natural remedies, the best naturally based herbs and supplements as well as fitness and nutrition tips and advice to help you.
+Here are some of the thoughts and experiences of real women sharing what has helped them through the toughest menopause symptoms, to help light the way for millions of women who reaching perimenopause and menopause.

 “I decided to walk and sea swim my way through my menopause”